therebedragons101/g_data_binding_lib/README.md

 License (GPL/LGPL)

-Databinding implementation in vala (later to be rewriten in C)???.
-Vala is chosen for simple reason, I'm far more familiar with it and that makes it much faster to prototype the end case scenario.

 **IMPORTANT!
 To get as simple and best possible overview running "demo_and_tutorial" is probably by far best method as tutorial not only shows how to do bindings,